wiloke1/veda-home-page/src/pages/builder/home.md

     enable: true
     heading: <span>The All In One</span>Store Design Solution
-    description: Campaign-ready, fully-optimized Shopify stores built with half the time and zero the code.1
+    description: Campaign-ready, fully-optimized Shopify stores built with half the time and zero the code.
     decorate: ""
   - type: features
     enable: true